vapor/docs/3.0/docs/postgresql/getting-started.md

 # PostgreSQL

-PostgreSQL ([vapor/postgresql](https://github.com/vapor/postgresql)) is a pure-Swift (no `libpq` dependency), event-driven, non-blocking driver for PostgreSQL.
-It's built on top of the [SwiftNIO](http://github.com/apple/swift-nio) networking library.
+PostgreSQL ([vapor/postgresql](https://github.com/vapor/postgresql)) is a pure Swift PostgreSQL client built on top of [SwiftNIO](https://github.com/apple/swift-nio.git).

-!!! seealso
-    The higher-level, Fluent ORM guide is located at [Fluent &rarr; Getting Started](../fluent/getting-started.md)

-Using just the PostgreSQL package for your project may be a good idea if any of the following are true.
+The higher-level, Fluent ORM guide is located at [Fluent &rarr; Getting Started](../fluent/getting-started.md).
+Using just the PostgreSQL package directly for your project may be a good idea if any of the following are true:

 - You have an existing DB with non-standard structure.
 - You rely heavily on custom or complex SQL queries.
 - You just plain don't like ORMs.

-PostgreSQL core is built on top of DatabaseKit which provides some conveniences like connection pooling and integrations with Vapor's [Services](../getting-started/services.md) architecture.
+PostgreSQL core extends [DatabaseKit](../database-kit/getting-started.md) which provides some conveniences like connection pooling and integrations with Vapor's [Services](../getting-started/services.md) architecture.

 !!! tip
     Even if you do choose to use [Fluent PostgreSQL](../fluent/getting-started.md), all of the features of PostgreSQL core will be available to you.

 ## Getting Started